Building Our Future

 June 2017—Barrier fencing in place, Cramer Annex building torn down, and construction begins on Purdy Center; barrier fencing in place, site work started, and construction of Hance Lower School Learning Center begins.

-June 2017—New temporary school foot and vehicle traffic patterns in place for community safety.
+June 2017—Summer Programs relocates to Bissell Campus.
+New temporary school foot and vehicle traffic patterns in place for community safety.

 Summer 2018—Upper School science and math programs move into new Purdy Center; Lower School programs move into the new Hance Lower School Learning Center.